Everything about a day trip by car to Lasithi plateau

-What to visit at Lasithi plateau?
+What to visit at Lasithi plateau

 Lassithi plateau is famous for its windmills with white cloths, a trademark of the area.
-These were water- and flour mills, made mostly by the Peloponnese settlers that arrived here in late 19th century, to irrigate the plateau.
+These were water- and flour mills, made mostly by the Peloponnese settlers that arrived here in the late 19th century, to irrigate the plateau.
 Unfortunately, today young people have abandoned their homeland because the Greek state does not provide incentives, and the villages look deserted, with the elderly population.
 Thus, the landscapes of 12000 white windmills, which once pumped water from wells to irrigate crops, can be now seen on old card postal.
 But still, you can see several windmills, since many of them have been restored in the last years.
 Moreover, at the entrance of the plateau, at position Ambelos, we still see the largest stone windmill park in Greece.

 Another attraction of the plateau are lines, ie the linear drainage channels that were opened by the Venetians to transport water across the plateau.
-Indeed, when the Venetians conquered Crete, they turned Lassithi to the largest “garden” of Crete, which still supplies Crete with excellent quality potatoes and vegetables.
+Indeed, when the Venetians conquered Crete, they turned Lassithi into the largest “garden” of Crete, which still supplies Crete with excellent quality potatoes and vegetables.
 On a walk at any point of the plateau, you will find lines, the. long ditches carrying water.

 Psychro Diktaion cave